-While we found our jokes pretty funny on April 1 – and hope you did, too – 20+ years of experience shows our readers are less amused for the next 364 days.
+While we find our annual jokes pretty funny on April 1 – and hope you did, too – 20-plus years of experience shows our readers are less amused for the next 364 days.
 Even jokes told in good fun can be misconstrued when taken out of context.

 The OnMilwaukee April Fools’ tradition stretches back to 2001, according to founder and Publisher Andy Tarnoff.
 Back in college, Andy says April Fools’ Day was a beloved special edition that helped writers at his school newspaper, The GW Hatchet, blow off steam with some not-so-gentle and very profane satire, and it was a practice he wanted to continue when he started OnMilwaukee.com in 1998.

 Over the years, the OnMilwaukee April Fool’s edition has ruffled more than a few feathers, although its content rarely extends beyond a PG-13 rating.

 Andy and other early staffers remember angry phone calls and emails, especially one from the Milwaukee City Attorney who called him a lowlife, and a local TV exec who didn’t find it funny when our staff Photoshopped a sign on his weather dog that read, “Need more bitches.”
 Or the microbrewery that is still annoyed that we promoted their Milorganite beer.
 Or the suburban police department that didn’t like our implication that its keystone cops couldn’t find the Milwaukee Lion, or its friend, Barry the Ocelot.
 And on and on.